 Lost Wages: You are entitled to recover for any money you failed to receive due to your inability to work because of injuries which someone else caused you to suffer.
 This includes both past and future time missed from work.
 When calculating past lost wages, you may recover for any pay which you would have otherwise received but for your inability to work due to your injuries, up to the time in which your case resolves.
 You may also be entitled to recover for future lost wages if your injures will prevent you from returning to work for an extended period of time, including the prospect of never being able to return to the same job which you had prior to the incident which caused your injuries.
 If you were required to change your job or profession due to your injuries, you may be entitled to the difference in wages of what you were earning prior to the incident as compared to what you are earning after the incident.

 Pain and suffering: You are entitled to recover for the pain and suffering which you were forced to endure due to your injuries and medical treatment caused by no fault of yours.
 Pain and suffering includes any past and future physical pain or discomfort, stress, inconvenience and mental anguish.
-It also includes embarrassment and humiliation caused by your injuries such as possible changes in your appearance as well as scarring or disfigurement.
+It also includes embarrassment and humiliation caused by your injuries such as possible changes in your appearance as well as scarring or disfigurement from an injury that wasn’t your fault.
 Lastly, and often most importantly, you are entitled to compensation for loss of life’s pleasures and your inability to enjoy the same activities which you participated in prior to the incident.

 Loss of consortium: Lastly, the category of damages known as loss of consortium relates to the ways in which an injured party’s spouse is negatively affected by their love one’s injuries.
 When an individual is injured by someone else, often times the injured individual’s spouse is required to alter their life in order to provide the necessary care for their significant other’s speedy recovery.
 As a result, this can cause an injured party’s spouse to be deprived of support, comfort and companionship for which their spouse previously provided prior to the incident which caused their injuries and the injured party’s spouse is entitled to compensation for this loss.